List and Brief Introductions to Famous and Exceptional Chinese Pagodas

 Liuhe means Six Harmonies, representing balance and harmony of heaven, earth, and four directions.

-This pagoda was originally constructed for Feng Shui purposes, to suppress frequent floods of the nearby Qiantang River, and also possibly as a lighthouse to aid sailors.
+This pagoda was initially constructed for Feng Shui purposes, to suppress frequent floods of the nearby Qiantang River, and possibly as a lighthouse to aid sailors.

 Six Harmonies Pagoda or Liuhe Pagoda Facing Qiantang River, Photo by Lv Haibin.